phyzhenli/AM/README.md

 The 'software' folder contains the MATLAB code of the method.
 Please follow the steps to generate multipliers:

-- Step-1: select the unsigned multiplier or the signed multiplier: sign = 0 or 1.
+- Step-1: select the unsigned multiplier or the signed multiplier: sign = 0 or 1 in 'LogicCompress.m'.

 - Step-2: decide the number of rows of the partial products $l$ to be compressed.
 <!-- - The value of $l$ can be roughly set to min{$g^{\prime}$, even($2gR$)}, where $R$ is the desired percent reduction of area and even() means rounding up to the nearest even number. -->